dejlek/gid/README.md

 Once v1.0.0 is released, an increment in the micro version will be backwards compatible, and minor version increments may break backwards compatibility.

-## API Reference
+## API Reference Documentation

 Documentation is now being generated with [adrdox](https://github.com/adamdruppe/adrdox) and can be found at [https://www.kymorphia.com/gid/](https://www.kymorphia.com/gid/).

 **NOTE:** Currently only the newest versions of the following libraries are generated: gtk4, gdk4, vte3, and gtksource5.
-This is due to existing limitations with adrdox.
+This is due to existing limitations with adrdox with multiple versions of libraries using the same module path.

 The C API reference docs can also be used with some added understanding of the D binding differences.
-And finally the D binding source code itself can be used as a referenced.
+And finally the D binding source code itself can be used as a reference.

 ### C API Library Reference

-See the doc/C_API_Library_Reference.md file for the comprehensive list.
+See the [doc/C_API_Library_Reference.md](doc/C_API_Library_Reference.md) file for the comprehensive list.

 ## Dub Packages